Christmas Mountains

 And he whistled and shouted and called them by name:

 Now Dasher!
 Now Dancer!
 Now, Prancer and Vixen!

 On, Comet!
 On, Cupid!
 On, Donder and Blitzen!

 To the top of the porch!
 To the top of the wall!

 Now dash away!
 Dash away!
 Dash away all!

-Although a ninth reindeer was later added to Santa Claus' team in the popular Christmas song "Rudolph the Red-Nosed Reindeer", no peak was named for Rudolph, "the most famous reindeer of all".
+Although a ninth reindeer was later added to Santa Claus' team in the popular 1949 Christmas song "Rudolph the Red-Nosed Reindeer", no peak was named for Rudolph.

 Clearcutting controversy

 Until the mid-1990s, the Christmas Mountains remained untouched by industrial forestry operations.
 As Crown land, the New Brunswick Department of Natural Resources administered the property as part of a vast swath of forest across the north-central part of the province.
 With few roads leading into the area, the Christmas Mountains maintained an old growth Acadian forest that was unique to northeastern North America.

 New Brunswick Department of Natural Resources leased the property comprising the Christmas Mountains to a U.S. owned pulp and paper company Repap (the name is the word "paper" reversed).
 Repap began building logging roads into the region around 1995 and began an aggressive clearcutting operation over the next several years, despite numerous vocal and radical protests by New Brunswick-based environmentalists who feared the consequences of habitat destruction and the loss of the old growth forest.
 Despite the efforts, the Christmas Mountains old growth forest was largely logged by the end of the decade.